redhat-cop/cloud.aws_ops/roles/backup_create_plan/README.md

 * **plan_rules**: (Required) A set of rules for the backup, as a list of dicts
 * **plan_windows_vss_settings**: Optional settings for Windows VSS backup, see [AdvancedBackupSetting object in the AWS Backup API documentation](https://docs.aws.amazon.com/aws-backup/latest/devguide/API_AdvancedBackupSetting.html) for details
 * **plan_tags**: Optional tags to apply to all backups created with the plan
 * **vault_name**: The name of the vault you want to use or create.
-If not provided, will use the default backup vault for the account (note: the Default vault must be created in the AWS console when initially enabling the AWS Backup Service.)
+If not provided, the role will use (and create if needed) the AWS default vault for the account, named Default.
 * **vault_encryption_key_arn**: Optional ARN of key to use for vault encryption
 * **vault_tags**: Optional tags to apply to the vault